-Do you disagree with a decision of the municipality about an objection you have made?
-Then you can appeal it.
-This is usually with the court.
+If you disagree with a decision made by the municipality regarding an objection you have lodged, you can appeal against it.
+This is usually done in court.

 Approach

-• You contact the appellate authority, usually the court.
+• You contact the professional body, usually the court.

 • your name and address

-• the date the notice of appeal was written
+• the date on which the appeal was written

-• A description and date of the decision you disagree with (or a copy of it)
+• a description and date of the decision with which you disagree (or a copy thereof)

 • the reason why you are appealing